volfegan/GeometricAlgorithms/README.md

 I know, so much work, so many classes for shit improvements if any.
 All these algorithms are really getting in my nerve.
 They promise super efficiency but delivery less than the trivial implementation.
 I feel like I'm wasting my life on this.

 #### Pseudo-Triangulation using efficient Brute Force method
+Pseudo-Triangulation, better known as proximal networking connection or something like this.
 As I wasted 3 weeks studying Delaunay Triangulation, I just stopped and started from an easier step point.
 The PseudoTriangulation is done by efficient bruteForce method, where a line is drawn between two points only when it less than some maxDist.
 If there are n points, this search is done on n*(n-1)/2 steps.
 The whole explanations can be found at the end of this video [Coding Math: Episode 58 - Array Math](https://www.youtube.com/watch?v=75Cbkoo4Gwg).
 This is far from some true triangulation as the points don't act as true vertex.

 The sketch looks like it's pretty inefficient, but it is actually very good.
 At 150 points and maxDist=100, we get around 60 frames/s.
 At 300 points same maxDist, 25 frames/s, 1000 points, 2 frames/s.
 Probably using some QuadTree structure we can improve the performance.